 Google Ads Top

-Through Google Ads and based on Quality Scores, several paid ads are featured at the top of SERPs, above organic results.
+Through Google Ads and based on Quality Scores, several paid ads are featured at the top of SERPs, above an organic result.
 The green “Ad” label informs searchers they’re clicking on a paid advertisement.

 Google Ads Bottom